Qualifications and Experience

 How this informs my work

-My professional training, qualifications, and clinical experience inform a way of working that is grounded in recognised therapeutic practice and adapted to your individual needs.
+My training, qualifications, and clinical experience shape a depth-oriented way of working that is responsive to you as an individual.

-This means paying close attention to how your life experiences and early relationships have shaped the way you relate to yourself and others, and gently exploring patterns that may once have helped you cope but no longer feel supportive.
-In my online counselling work with adults across the UK, I aim to offer a steady, reflective space where trust can develop over time — and where change comes through understanding, compassion, and growing self-awareness, rather than pressure to “fix” yourself.
+This means paying close attention to how your life experiences and early relationships have shaped the way you relate to yourself and others, and exploring patterns that once helped you cope or survive but no longer feel supportive.
+In my online work with adults across the UK, I offer a reflective space where trust develops over time and change emerges through understanding, compassion, and deepening self-awareness.